proplot-dev/proplot/docs/why.rst

 for the reference subplot is set to ``'equal'``, as with :ref:`geographic and polar <ug_proj>` plots and `~matplotlib.axes.Axes.imshow` plots, the *imposed* aspect ratio will be used instead.
-Figure dimensions are constrained as follows:

-* When `axwidth` or `axheight` are specified, the figure dimensions are determined automatically.
-* When `width` is specified, the figure height is determined automatically.
-* When `height` is specified, the figure width is determined automatically.
-* When `width` *and* `height` or `figsize` is specified, the figure dimensions are fixed.

-..
-   Several matplotlib backends require figure dimensions to be fixed.
-When `~proplot.figure.Figure.draw` changes the figure dimensions, this can "surprise" the backend and cause unexpected behavior.
-ProPlot fixes this issue for the static inline backend and the Qt popup backend.
-However, this issue is unfixable the "notebook" inline backend, the "macosx" popup backend, and possibly other untested backends.
+The width or height of the figure can also be constrained with the `width` and `height` parameters, and the `journal` parameter lets you create figures with suitable size for :ref:`various publications <journal_table>`.

-ProPlot also uses a custom tight layout algorithm that automatically determines the `left`, `right`, `bottom`, `top`, `wspace`, and `hspace` `~matplotlib.gridspec.GridSpec` parameters.
-This algorithm is simpler and more accurate for the following reasons:
+ProPlot also uses its own "tight layout" algorithm to automatically determine the `left`, `right`, `bottom`, `top`, `wspace`, and `hspace` `~matplotlib.gridspec.GridSpec` parameters.
+This algorithm has the following advantages:

-* The new `~proplot.gridspec.GridSpec` class permits variable spacing between rows and columns.
+* Spacing between rows and columns is *variable* thanks to the new `~proplot.gridspec.GridSpec` class.
 This is critical for putting :ref:`colorbars and legends <ug_cbars_legends>` outside of subplots without "stealing space" from the parent subplot.
-* Figures are restricted to have only *one* `~proplot.gridspec.GridSpec` per figure.
-This is done by requiring users to draw all of their subplots at once with `~proplot.ui.subplots` (although in a :pr:`future version <50>`, there will be a `~proplot.ui.figure` function that allows users to add subplots one-by-one while retaining the gridspec restriction).
+* The "tight layout" is calculated quickly and simply because figures are restricted to have only *one* `~proplot.gridspec.GridSpec` per figure.
+This is done by requiring users to draw all of their subplots at once with `~proplot.ui.subplots` (although in a :pr:`future version <50>`, there will be a ``proplot.figure`` function that allows users to add subplots one-by-one while retaining the single-gridspec restriction).

 See the :ref:`user guide <ug_subplots>` for details.